rackerlabs/technical-blog/_posts/2020-03-24-rackspace-offers-sitecore-disaster-recovery-design-patterns.md

 <!-- more -->

-We provide the design patterns as a courtesy to our Sitecore&reg; Managed Cloud Premium customers who are using standard PaaS deployments for XP and XM.
+We provide the design patterns as a courtesy to our Sitecore&reg; Managed Cloud Premium customers who use standard PaaS deployments for Sitecore Experience Platform (XP) and Sitecore Experience Manager (XM).
 The patterns do not provide an end-to-end BC/DR solution, nor are they a Disaster Recovery as a Service option.
 However, we offer design patterns that have been tested and validated in association with the Rackspace Application Services (RAS) Sitecore Product team.
 For each design pattern, Rackspace provides detailed steps and determines which party is responsible for each step.

-The detailed DR patterns enable both Azure&reg; Support and RAS Sitecore Support to assist Sitecore Managed Cloud Premium customers who use the standard PaaS deployments for Sitecore Experience Platform (XP) and Sitecore Experience Manager (XM) environments.
+The detailed DR patterns enable both Azure&reg; Support and RAS Sitecore Support to assist Sitecore Managed Cloud Premium customers who use the standard PaaS deployments for XP and XM environments.
 If you use these environments, we can consult with you on DR preparation and creating a detailed DR plan.
 Because we have tested these patterns, we provide peace of mind that, in the event of a disaster, we can effectively and efficiently recover the customers’ production environment.

 Sitecore Managed Cloud Premium customers who are using the following production environments can opt into these DR design patterns and runbooks: